pancsta/asyncmachine-go/pkg/node/README.md

 ## Client

 Any state machine can a Node Client, as long as it implements `/pkg/node/states.ClientStructDef`.
-This can be done either manually, or by using state helpers ([StructMerge](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.TimeSum), [SAdd](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#SAdd)), or by generating a states file with [am-gen](/tools/cmd/am-gen/README.md).
+This can be done either manually, or by using state helpers ([SchemaMerge](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.TimeSum), [SAdd](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#SAdd)), or by generating a states file with [am-gen](/tools/cmd/am-gen/README.md).
-Client also needs to know his worker's states structure and order.
+Client also needs to know his worker's machine schema and order.
 To connect to the worker pool, client accepts a list of supervisor addresses (PubSub discovery in on the roadmap), and will be trying to connect to them in order.
 After `SuperReady` activates, client can call [`Client.ReqWorker(ctx)`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/rpc#Client.ReqWorker), which will request a worker from the supervisor, resulting in `WorkerReady`.
 At this point client can access the worker